 Jack Morris throws his third consecutive complete-game shutout, limiting Texas to two hits in Detroit's 5-0 victory at Tiger Stadium.
 The 31 year-old right-hander's scoreless streak, which spans 31 innings, will end in the first frame of his next start.

-With a home run in his eighth consecutive game, Don Mattingly ties Dale Long’s 1956 major-league record.
+With his home run leading off the top of the fourth inning off Jose Guzman in the Yankees' 7-2 loss to Texas at Arlington Stadium, Don Mattingly ties Dale Long’s 1956 major-league record by homering in eight consecutive game.
 Ken Griffey Jr. will equal the mark in 1993 with the Mariners.

 In 2 1/3 innings, Mariners hurler Gene Walter balks four times in a 12-3 loss to Detroit.
 The southpaw becomes the third American League pitcher to tie the major league record this season.